hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ### JAR Files

 Instead of shipping a hundred class files, you can also create a JAR which is nothing more than a zipped up version of the *.class* files.
-You can create JAR files using your favorite tool or simplying running
+You can create JAR files using your favorite tool or simply running

     jar cf jar-file input-file(s)